rohithasrk/google-code-in-sample-tasks/README.md

 Starting from the currently available online material on OpenWISP 2, write a blog post that introduces the history of OpenWISP 2, its purpose and its main features.

-The text has to be in English and at least 1000 words long Links to documentation, support channels and existing videos shall be included in the text.
+The text has to be in English and at least 1000 words long, and should include links to the documentation, support channels and may embed one existing OpenWISP 2 video from youtube.

 - Tags: blogging, documentation, communication
 - Categories: Outreach / Research, Documentation